kastryulya/Internet_protocols/README.md

-# Internet_protocols
+# Autonomous systems tracing

-Assignments on the subject of Internet protocols.
+To run the program, in the ip field of the main method, enter IP address or domain name.